Ekitji/siem/README.md

 * AlwaysInstallElevated in Registry
 * Windows Privileges - Look at 4672 (logon with special privileges) And 4704/4705 (assignment/removal of rights)
 * etc..
+* Do not assume that Program Files and similar admin-protected directories always have correct ACLs (Access Control Lists).
+It does happen that applications set incorrect default permissions and are far too permissive.
+CWE-732, CWE-284, CWE-276

 ### Other types of vulnerabilties
 * Search in webserver logs for parameters (language=en.html) that shows file inclusion to test for LFI/RFI